ugo-quaisse/sitecore-author-toolbox/README.md

 * 9.2.0 (rev. 002893)
 * 8.2 (rev. 180406)

+## Live version

+The latest version can be installed from the [Chrome Web Store here](https://chrome.google.com/webstore/detail/mckfcmcdbgkgffdknpkaihjigmcnnbco/publish-accepted?authuser=1&hl=en)

 ## Support

 The official support Twitter account for the library is at <https://twitter.com/uquaisse>.